 Our sales in China are denominated in Renminbi, and our export sales are generally denominated in U.S. dollars and other currencies.
 Our costs and capital expenditures are largely denominated in Renminbi and foreign currencies, including U.S. dollars, euro and Japanese Yen.
 Fluctuations in currency exchange rates, particularly between the U.S. dollar and Renminbi and between the euro and Renminbi, could have a significant impact on our financial condition and results of operations, affect our gross and operating profit margins, and result in foreign exchange and operating gains or losses.
 For example, as of December 31, 2009 and 2010, we held \$108.0 million and \$81.5 million in accounts receivable, respectively, some of which were denominated in U.S. dollars.
 Had we converted all of our accounts receivable as of either date into Renminbi at an exchange rate of RMB6.6000 for \$1.00, the exchange rate as of December 31, 2010, our accounts receivable would have been RMB712.8 million and RMB537.9 million as of December 31, 2009 and December 31, 2010, respectively.
 Assuming that Renminbi appreciates by a rate of 10% to an exchange rate of RMB5.9400, we would record a loss in the fair value of our accounts receivable in Renminbi terms.
 A 10% appreciation of Renminbi would result in our holding Renminbi equivalents of RMB641.5 million and RMB484.1 million in accounts receivable as of December 31, 2009 and December 31, 2010, respectively.
-These amounts would therefore reflect a theoretical loss of RMB71.3 million and RMB53.8 million for our accounts receivable as of December 31, 2009 and December 31, 2010, respectively.
 This calculation model is based on multiplying our accounts receivable, which are held in U.S. dollars, by a smaller Renminbi equivalent amount resulting from an appreciation of Renminbi.
 This calculation model does not take into account optionality nor does it take into account the use of financial instruments.